Sea & Sage Audubon Society

 Sea and Sage Audubon Society is a local chapter of the National Audubon Society, a non-profit environmental organization dedicated to the preservation of native birds and their habitats.
 Since its foundation in 1958, Sea and Sage Audubon has been a well-trusted resource for science-based information about the county’s diverse bird populations.
 For over 60 years, we have provided many community services through our environmental education programs, scientific research projects, and environmental advocacy.

-People can assist with annual winter and spring bird counts, monthly bird counts at local wildlife areas, and surveys of endangered shorebirds and nesting endangered birds.
+2. People can assist with community research projects such as annual winter and spring bird counts, monthly bird counts at local wildlife areas, and surveys of endangered shorebirds, nesting endangered birds, and urban raptors.

 Impact Statement